python/mypy/mypyc/doc/dev-intro.md

 `mypyc/test-data/irbuild-basic.test` for examples of what the IR looks like in a pretty-printed form.

-## Inspecting Generated IR

-It's often useful to look at the generated IR when debugging issues or when trying to understand how mypyc compiles some code.
-When you compile some module with mypyc, mypyc will write the pretty-printed IR into `build/ops.txt`.
-This is the final IR that includes the output from exception and reference count handling insertion passes.

 ## Tests

 Mypyc test cases are defined in the same format (`.test`) as used for